marcoom/swarm-resume-refiner/tests/fixtures/output/parsed_resume.md

 - Hardware & Prototyping: Arduino, robotics, sensor integration, soldering, 3D design (SolidWorks/Fusion 360) and 3D printing (FDM).
 - Operating systems: Windows & Linux.
 - Public speaking & training materials(English/Spanish); effective communication.
-- Englishproficiency: C2 EF SET, C1 Cambridge FCE.
+- English proficiency: C2 EF SET, C1 Cambridge FCE.

 ### SOFT SKILLS
-- Product visionand strategicroadmap definition.
+- Product vision and strategic roadmap definition.
-- Backlogmanagement and feature prioritization.
+- Backlog management and feature prioritization.
 - Effective stakeholder communication, expectation management and negotiation.
-- Effective communication of technical conceptsto non-technical audiences.
+- Effective communication of technical concepts to non-technical audiences.
-- Cross-functional leadershipandcoordination, fostering teamwork.
+- Cross-functional leadership and coordination, fostering teamwork.
-- Risk, scope, resource and budgetmanagement.
+- Risk, scope, resource and budget management.
-- Systems analysis and evaluation;KPI- andOKR-driven decision making.
+- Systems analysis and evaluation;KPI- and OKR-driven decision making.
-- Continuous improvement and innovationof processes, products and working methods.
+- Continuous improvement and innovation of processes, products and working methods.
 - Mentoring, knowledge transfer and peer reviews.
-- Customer-centricfocus.
+- Customer-centric focus.
-- Emotional intelligenceand empathic collaboration.
+- Emotional intelligence and empathic collaboration.
 - Critical and analytical thinking, complex problem solving.
-- Time managementand high-quality delivery under pressure.
+- Time management and high-quality delivery under pressure.
-- Continuous learning and adaptabilityto change.
+- Continuous learning and adaptability to change.

 ## Academic Publications

 - 2021 |First author: Design of 5G-oriented patch antennas, a comprehensive survey.
-EAI Endorsed Transac-tions on Mobile Communications and Applications. doi: 10.4108/eai.16-3-2021.169031
+EAI Endorsed Transactions on Mobile Communications and Applications. doi: 10.4108/eai.16-3-2021.169031
 - 2019 |First author: Deep Learning applied to the handoff of cellular systems: a survey.
 TechRxiv. doi: 10.36227/techrxiv.11391906.v1

 ## PRESENTATIONS AND Recognitions

 ### PRESENTATIONS
-- 2024 |Presenterat the Infopork Swine Innovation Forum, presenting how artificial intelligence transforms the agro-industry and its challenges.
+- 2024 |Presenter at the Infopork Swine Innovation Forum, presenting how artificial intelligence transforms the agro-industry and its challenges.
-- 2023 |Presenterof systems in charge to stakeholders during the Critical Design Review of the SABIA-Mar mission (MCDR), evaluated by experts from institutions like NASA, CNES, AEB, and INPE.
+- 2023 |Presenter of systems in charge to stakeholders during the Critical Design Review of the SABIA-Mar mission (MCDR), evaluated by experts from institutions like NASA, CNES, AEB, and INPE.
 The presentation was in English, reviewing the satellite’s science data processing systems (L0 Processor) and generated product publication.

 ### COMPETITIONS
-- 2024 | Winner of theDatathonRío Cuarto 2024, developing improvements for an LLM chatbot for bullying prevention.
+- 2024 | Winner of the Datathon Río Cuarto 2024, developing improvements for an LLM chatbot for bullying prevention.
 Competed in groups of 4 people with approximately 100 participants, performing ETL activities.

 ## Personal Projects
 I have developed a comprehensive portfolio of AI and data engineering projects, including: